OhmKulkarni/Job_Alert_System/README.md

 ---

-**Built with claude for automated job hunting and learning AI integration**
+**Built with claude.ai for automated job hunting and learning AI integration**